 – Casey C

-Far and above superior for those who rank design high in their priorities for a CMS tool, offering a virtually endless range of customizability, easily reaching professional-grade sites, and a pre-existing pool of labor that have specialized in its use.
+Far and above superior for those who rank design high in their priorities for a CMS tool, offering a virtually endless range of customizability, easily reaching professional-grade sites, and a pre-existing pool of labor that has specialized in its use.

 Verdict: This one again comes down to preference and technical sophistication, HubSpot’s analytics are complete and easy-to-grasp for most inbound marketing, while WordPress relies on a range of integrations, many of which offer superior functionality, like Google Analytics, but require more knowledge in use and installation.